Aarti Sequeira: Early career

 Sequeira said she experienced imposter syndrome in her early years making cooking videos because she had not gone to culinary school or worked in restaurants for a long period of time.
-Sequeira said she occasionally felt she was "not the best person for this job because I'm not your quintessential Indian", not having grown up in the country, an she described her early videos as "almost like doing an experiment; I was doing it because something in me was compelling me to do it".
+Sequeira said she occasionally felt she was "not the best person for this job because I'm not your quintessential Indian", not having grown up in the country, and she described her early videos as "almost like doing an experiment; I was doing it because something in me was compelling me to do it".
 Sequeira openly discussed her struggles with self-doubt on her blog, which she later said helped her grow her following.